Vietnamese Currency: How to Recognize Each Note of Dong Correctly

 5,000 VND

-However, there are still not too many options for 5,000 VND in Vietnam market.
+However, there are still not too many options for 5,000 VND in the Vietnamese market.

-Tip for tipping: When you want to tip a worker at the restaurants, hotels or other places, 5,000 VND is the smallest quantity which you should leave as a tip to show your respect.
-But, it is better to tip some short service or easy help from 10,000VND = 0,43 USD.
+Tip for tipping: When you want to tip a worker at a restaurant, hotel, or other place, 5,000 VND is the smallest quantity, which you should leave as a tip to show your respect.
+But, it is better to tip some short service or easy help from 10,000VND = 0,40 USD.

 7. Par value of 10,000 VND